William Hovell Dam

-The William Hovell Dam is a rock and earth-fill embankment dam with a flip bucket chute spillway across the King River, operated by Pacific Blue and located in the Hume region of Victoria, Australia.
-The purposes of the dam are for irrigation and the generation of hydroelectricity.
-The impounded reservoir is called Lake William Hovell.
+The William Hovell Dam is an embankment dam across the King River, located in the Hume region of Victoria, Australia.
+Completed in 1973, the resultant reservoir, Lake William Hovell, was established for the purposes of irrigation and the generation of hydroelectricity.

-The dam and reservoir are named in honour of William Hovell, an explorer.
+Named in honour of William Hovell, an explorer, the dam and reservoir are managed by Goulburn-Murray Water, and the power station is operated by Pacific Blue.

-Location and features
+Dam and reservoir overview

+Dam

 The dam is located south of Whitfield on the edge of the Alpine National Park, fed by the King River and Evans Creek.
 It supplies water for approximately 24 km2 for irrigated crops, vineyards and grazing properties along the King River from Cheshunt to Wangaratta.

-Completed in 1973 the rock and earthfill dam structure is 35 m high and 414 m long.
-The 355 e3m3 dam wall holds back the 13500 ML Lake William Hovell, when at full capacity, with a surface area of 113 ha.
-The unusual flip bucket controlled spillway has a discharge capacity of 2195 m3/s.
-The dam is managed by Goulburn-Murray Water.
+Completed in 1971 the rock and earth-fill dam structure is 35 m high and 414 m long.
+When full, the reservoir has capacity of 13500 ML, covers a surface area of 113 ha, and is drawn from a catchment area of 331 km2.
+The unusual flip bucket chute spillway has a discharge capacity of 2195 m3/s.

+Reservoir

+Lake William Howell is stocked with wild brown trout, rainbow trout, redfin and Macquarie Perch.
+Fly fishing is permitted on the lake's shores and boats are permitted on the lake.
+Downstream of the dam wall, paddling and rafting is a common recreational pursuit.
+Limited picnic facilities are available.